jyg/automatonism-reloaded/README.md

 * inside those subpatches, replace every [textfile] instance by [state_saving_module/textfile $0]

 ![image](https://user-images.githubusercontent.com/1431894/119809677-a8941f80-bee5-11eb-9eab-74197f290275.png)

+This will enable patch-level state-saving support with new savestate object.

 * save and close your patch

 ### step 3 : integrate your module into automatonism_menu
-* You still have to update the automatonism "modules" menu entries.
+Let's update the automatonism "modules" menu entries.
 * First, open an automatonism patch, and search for extra-modules subpatch (using pd find menu).
-* Add an object [module_create $0 $1 my_module] , save and close the window
+* Inside the [pd extra-modules] subpatch, add an object [module_create $0 $1 my_module] , save and close the window

 ![image](https://user-images.githubusercontent.com/1431894/119811171-14c35300-bee7-11eb-8328-b58759cbc51e.png)

-* Last step, just add a bang object in the automatonism-modules-menu
+* Last step, open the automatonism-modules-menu (by pressing "esc"), and add a bang object to it

 ![image](https://user-images.githubusercontent.com/1431894/119813412-87353280-bee9-11eb-881f-b90f9bef65d5.png)